Kepler-Br/VK-API-examples/README.md

 * `unliker` - will unlike every post and almost every photo on user profile;
 * `selflikes` - will expose selfish persons;
 * `fandetect` - will list top 5 likers on user's profile;
-* `bestfrienddetect` - will list top 10 most liked friends by user.
+* `bestfrienddetect` - will write to output.txt all friends sorted by photo/post likes photo/post ratio total likes.

 To fire this utilities up you should register your own standalone app and fill fields in settings.json file.